onesteinbv/addons-curq/README.md

 CURQ uses [git-aggregator](https://github.com/acsone/git-aggregator) to fetch modules from various sources.
 To simplify maintenance, CURQ uses a consolidated copy of OCA modules hosted at: [onesteinbv/addons-oca](https://github.com/onesteinbv/addons-oca).
 This avoids the need to include every individual OCA repository and required pull requests in the `repo.yaml` which would be tedious and error-prone.
-In addition, CURQ includes modules from  [onesteinbv/addons-generic](https://github.com/onesteinbv/addons-generic).
-These are mostly generic modules that have not (yet) been proposed to the OCA, or are considered uninteresting for the OCA.
+In addition, CURQ includes modules from [onesteinbv/addons-generic](https://github.com/onesteinbv/addons-generic) and [onesteinbv/addons-third-party](https://github.com/onesteinbv/addons-third-party).
+The former contains primarily generic modules that have not (yet) been proposed to the OCA, or are considered uninteresting for the OCA.

 ## Module packaging (package.txt)